 Don’t forget about any fees and payments that need to be made.
-It is easy to become over enthusiastic when you find the absolute perfect house, but do not allow yourself to be pressured into buying or paying any extra than you had originally planned.
+It is easy to become over-enthusiastic when you find the absolutely perfect house, but do not allow yourself to be pressured into buying or paying any extra than you had originally planned.

 Prepare yourself financially, with a little extra on the side – just in case of emergencies or issues that need dealing with.